Crockpot Honey Garlic Chicken

 - If desired, garnish with green onions and sesame seeds.

-- Boneless skinless breasts, thighs or tenders all work great for this Crockpot dish.
-Just keep in mind that the cooking time may vary slightly, as chicken thighs tend to be more tender and may require a shorter cooking time.
+- Use White or Dark Meat.
+Boneless chicken thighs, breasts, or tenders all work great for this Crockpot dish.
+The cooking time may vary slightly, as chicken thighs tend to be more tender and may require a shorter cooking time.

-- You can use frozen chicken for this recipe as well.
-However, keep in mind that the cooking time will be slightly longer.
-It's recommended to thaw the chicken before cooking for more even results.
+- Try using Frozen Chicken if you are in a Pinch on Time.
+You can use frozen chicken for this recipe as well.
+However, cooking time will be slightly longer.
+It’s recommended to thaw the chicken before cooking for more even results.

-- Searing the chicken first is optional, but it does add great color and flavor.
+- Sear the chicken first for even more flavor.
+Searing the chicken first is optional, but it does add great color and flavor.

-- Yummy vegetables can be a great addition.
-Chopped bell peppers, carrots, mushrooms, onions or broccoli are excellent.
+- Add some vegetables.
+Chopped bell peppers, carrots, mushrooms, onions or broccoli are excellent additions.
 Add them during the last hour of cooking.

 - Mashed Potatoes